ptiwari0664/OpticalMirroredSafe/README.md

 ### Output
 For each test case, display its case number followed by:
-	- 0 if the safe opens without inserting a mirror.
+	1. 0 if the safe opens without inserting a mirror.
-	- k r c if the safe does not open without inserting a mirror, there are exactly k positions where inserting a mirror opens the safe, and (r, c) is the lexicographically smallest such row, column position.
+	2. k r c if the safe does not open without inserting a mirror, there are exactly k positions where inserting a mirror opens the safe, and (r, c) is the lexicographically smallest such row, column position.
 A position where both a / and a \ mirror open the safe counts just once.
-	- impossible if the safe cannot be opened with or without inserting a mirror.
+	3. impossible if the safe cannot be opened with or without inserting a mirror.
-Markup : * Bullet list
-              * Nested bullet
-                  * Sub-nested bullet etc
-          * Bullet list item 2

 ## Authors